geomin12/iree-test-suites/sharktank_models/test_suite/regression_tests/README.md

 ## Regression tests

 ### Adding your own model

-- To add your own model, create a directory under `regression_tests` and add JSON files that correspond to the model layers.
+- To add your own model, create a directory under `regression_tests` and add JSON files that correspond to the submodels.
 Please follow the [JSON file schema in this README file](#required-and-optional-fields-for-the-json-model-file)

 ### How to run

-- Example command to run all model layers for a specific model
+- Example command to run all submodels for a specific model

 ```
 python sharktank_models/test_suite/regression_tests/run_all_submodels.py --model sdxl
 ```

 - Example command to run a specific model and submodel

 ```
 pytest sharktank_models/test_suite/regression_tests/test_model_threshold.py \
     -rpfE \